xbeat/Machine-Learning/README.md

 Topological vector spaces are a fundamental concept in functional analysis, combining linear algebra with topology.
 They provide a framework for studying infinite-dimensional vector spaces equipped with a topology compatible with vector operations.

+## GraphRAG Graph-based NLP with Python

+Introduction to GraphRAG

+GraphRAG is an innovative approach that combines graph-based knowledge representation with Retrieval-Augmented Generation (RAG) for enhanced natural language processing tasks.
+This method leverages the structural information in graphs to improve the quality and relevance of generated text.

 ## Weights in Machine Learning and Deep Learning with Python

 Introduction to Weights in Machine Learning